 "I do have to be cognizant of my health and make sure I’m taking care of myself so I can operate at the level I need to for my clients."

-As for IBD patients, it can really vary, but there are some foods that cause inflammation that should be avoided: basically, short-chain carbohydrates and sugar alcohols, also known as FODMAPs (which is short for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols).
+As for IBD patients, it can really vary, but there are some foods that cause abdominal pain, gas, and bloating that should be avoided: basically, short-chain carbohydrates and sugar alcohols, also known as FODMAPs (which is short for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols).
 The best way to identify trigger foods is to use an elimination diet, and then slowly reintroduce certain foods into your diet.

 HC: What are your top meal or snack suggestions for someone who is currently in an IBD flare?